The Ripple Effect

 Your doubts are about to be put to rest.
 This month, Linda Kaplan Thaler and Robin Koval share 10 stories from different spheres of life that prove beyond a shadow of doubt the incredible potency of small.
 “It is our smallest behaviours, and not our grandest gestures, that so often define us and create an imprint of who we are,” they write, urging you to embrace the power of small in your life.

-So turn over to page 18, and know that even a small act of reading an empowering cover story can lead you to make massive positive changes to your life.
+Read the full story here, and know that even a small act of reading an empowering cover story can lead you to make massive positive changes to your life.
 But only if you are open to the idea.